taniyasatwani/Credit_card_fraud_detection/README.md

 **Get Started**
 1. Used machine learning models(logistic regresion, decision tree, random forest, xgboost) to classify transactions.
 Run `credit_card_fraud_detection.ipynb`.

-   A. On the original unbalance data.
+   • On the original unbalance data.

-   B. Did sampling(undersampling, oversampling, SMOTE, AdaSyn) on unbalance data.
+   • Did sampling(undersampling, oversampling, SMOTE, AdaSyn) on unbalance data.

 2. Used deep learning model(autoencoder) to classify transaction.
 Run `credit_card_fraud_detection_using_autoencoders.ipynb`.

-The project pipeline can be briefly summarized in the following five steps:
+The project pipeline can be briefly summarized in the following steps:

-Solution approach
 1. Data understanding and exploring

 2. Data cleaning

 • Handling missing values

 • Outliers treatment

 3. Exploratory data analysis

 • Univariate analysis

 • Bivariate analysis

 4. Prepare the data for modelling

 • Check the skewness of the data and mitigate it for fair analysis

 • Handling data imbalance as we see only 0.172% records are the fraud transactions

 5. Split the data into train and test set

 • Scale the data (normalization)

 6. Model building

 • Train the model with various algorithm such as Logistic regression, SVM, Decision Tree, Random forest, XGBoost etc.

 • Tune the hyperparameters with Grid Search Cross Validation and find the optimal values of the hyperparameters
 7. Model evaluation

 • As we see that the data is heavily imbalanced, Accuracy may not be the correct measure for this particular case

 • We have to look for a balance between Precision and Recall over Accuracy

 • We also have to find out the good ROC score with high TPR and low FPR in order to get the lower number of misclassifications